CristiManolescu/Ships-Containers-API/README.md

 # ShipsContainers API

-ShipsContainers is an API for the interview challenge described in this [document](/challenge.pdf).
+ShipsContainers is an API for the interview challenge described in the challenge.

   - Type some Markdown on the left
   - See HTML in the right